 What is Workers’ Compensation?

-North Carolina Workers’ Compensation Lawyer (or “workers’ comp”) provides medical coverage, wage reimbursement, and other non-monetary benefits to workers who are involved in workplace accidents or diagnosed with an occupational disease.
+North Carolina Workers’ Compensation Lawyer (or “workers’ comp”) advocates for medical coverage, wage reimbursement, and other non-monetary benefits to workers who are involved in workplace accidents or diagnosed with an occupational disease.
 North Carolina employers with three or more employees are required to carry workers’ compensation coverage, with certain exceptions.

 Who Handles North Carolina Workers’ Compensation Claims?

 The North Carolina Industrial Commission (NCIC) oversees the state’s workers’ compensation system.
-Its deputy commissioners and commissioners are in charge of resolving disputes between injured workers, employers, and employers’ insurance companies over access to appropriate workers’ compensation benefits.
+Its deputy commissioners and commissioners are responsible for resolving disputes between injured workers, employers, and employers’ insurance companies over access to appropriate workers’ compensation benefits.

 Workers’ Comp Statute of Limitations in NC

-- Workplace injury: 2 years from the date of injury
+- Workplace injury: 2 years from the date of the accident

 - Death benefits: 2 years from the date of death